White Australia policy: Political and social legacy

 Despite the overall success and generally bipartisan support for Australia's multi-ethnic immigration programme, there remain voices of opposition to immigration within the Australian electorate.
 At its peak, Pauline Hanson's One Nation Party received 9% of the national vote at the 1998 Federal Election.

 Hanson was widely accused of trying to take Australia back to the days of the White Australia policy, particularly through reference to Arthur Calwell, one of the policy's strongest supporters.
 In her maiden address to the Australian Parliament following the 1996 election, Hanson said:I and most Australians want our immigration policy radically reviewed and that of multiculturalism abolished.
 I believe we are in danger of being swamped by Asians.
 Between 1984 and 1995, 40 per cent of all migrants coming into this country were of Asian origin.
 They have their own culture and religion, form ghettos and do not assimilate.Hanson's remarks generated wide interest in the media both nationally and internationally, but she herself did not retain her seat in Parliament at the 1998 election or subsequent 2001 and 2004 federal elections.
 Hanson also failed to win election in the 2003 and 2011 New South Wales state elections.
 In May 2007, Hanson, with her new Pauline's United Australia Party, continued her call for a freeze on immigration, arguing that African migrants carried disease into Australia.
 Hanson returned to politics in 2014 and ran in the Queensland election.
 She won a Queensland senate seat in the 2016 election, and retained it again in 2022.
+In 2018, Hanson said she opposes the White Australia policy.

 Topics related to racism and immigration in Australia are still regularly connected by the media to the White Australia policy.
 Some examples of issues and events where this connection has been made include:

 reconciliation with Indigenous Australians; mandatory detention and the "Pacific Solution"; the 2005 Cronulla riots, and the 2009 attacks on Indians in Australia.
 Former opposition Labor party leader Mark Latham, in his book The Latham Diaries, described the ANZUS alliance as a legacy of the White Australia policy.

 In 2007, the Howard government proposed an Australian Citizenship Test intended "to get that balance between diversity and integration correct in future, particularly as we now draw people from so many different countries and so many different cultures".
 The draft proposal contained a pamphlet introducing Australian history, Culture and Democracy.
 Migrants were to be required to correctly answer at least 12 out of 20 questions on such topics in a citizenship quiz.
 Migrants would also be required to demonstrate an adequate level of understanding of the English language.
 The Rudd government reviewed and then implemented the proposal in 2009.